 Example of Goods Purchased

-XYZ and co-purchased goods (Raw Material) from Amazon for producing the shoes of $1000 and paid Carriage inward $50.
+XYZ co-purchased goods (Raw Materials) from Amazon for producing the shoes of $1000 and paid Carriage inward $50.
 Journal Entry in Daybook will be Debit Purchases $1000, Debit Carriage inward $50 and Cash credit with $1050.Then after posting in ledgers, they will charge to the trading account (Purchases & Carriage Inwards) and balance sheet (cash).

 Here for clarity and report analysis Carriage inwards is shown separately in the trading account.